Supercar Internal Schematics

 - Main Radar/Sonar/Sensor Array and “Remote®” pick-up connected to ClearVu® Read-out.

 - Fwd.
 Flight Instrument and ClearVu® Pitot Boom Antennae.

 More details are available at Supercar Blueprints and Supercar Cutaway.

 A PDF file with further internal details and schematics is available here.

 Details of Supercar flight control plans are available here

+Supercar was created by A.P.
+Film Studios in association with ITC (now ITC Studios).
 Supercar internal schematic technical concept, text and drawings by Shane Pickering 1999 with technical assistance from Austin Tate.
-Original Supercar designed by Reg Hill.
-Supercar exterior based on Phil Rae Blueprints and 3-D renderings and model by Mick Imrie and Austin Tate.
-This is fan produced material to promote the shows of Gerry Anderson and provided for your enjoyment, and must not be used for any commercial purpose.
+Original Supercar designed by Reg Hill of A.P.
+Films.
+Supercar exterior based on Phil Rae Blueprints and 3-D model by Mick Imrie and Austin Tate.
+This is fan produced material to promote the shows of Gerry Anderson and provided for your enjoyment, and should not be used for any commercial purpose.